 We all know that Windows 7 added the Wireless Hosted Network feature for the first time to the Windows OS, so that you can turn your Windows system into a hotspot for sharing data connection to various devices.
 We’ve already posted about how to set up Windows as hotspot manually.
-Today, we came around an issue due to which we were unable to host the hotspot from a Windows 8 system.
+Today, we came around an issue due to which we were unable to host the hotspot from a Windows 10/8 systems.

 The Hosted Network Couldn’t Be Started

 Whenever we tried to start the hosted network, Windows ended itself with this error:

 The hosted network couldn’t be started, The group or resource is not in the correct state to perform the requested operation.

 Well, this issue can be due to a misconfiguration in network adapter settings.
 We already tried to update even reinstalling the wireless driver, but no luck.
 Following fixes you can try to solve it:

 1. Press Windows Key + R, type ncpa.cpl in the Run dialog box and hit Enter, this should open Network Connections.